There must be a million ways to flavor your meat. Fortunately, this article will cover just one.

 Why Do We Brine Meat?

 Brining meat probably goes back to the very, very early days of salt use.
-Before the advent of refrigeration, people used salt to preserve meat and make it last.
+Before the advent of refrigeration, people used salt and smoke to preserve meat and make it last.

 Do you finish an entire turkey or ham in a single meal?
 Rarely, if ever.
 So, you seal it in a container and stick it in the fridge.